3.1 Prohibition of Discrimination, Harassment, and Retaliation

 - Legal Sanctions Under Federal and State Law

 Federal penalties and sanctions for illegal possession of a controlled substance are as set forth below.
 This list has been included for reference purposes only.
 The most current information can be found on the website of the U.S. Drug Enforcement Administration.

-- Revocation of certain federal licenses and benefits, (for example, pilot licenses, public housing tenancy, etc.) as vested within the authorities of individual federal agencies
+- revocation of certain federal licenses and benefits, (for example, pilot licenses, public housing tenancy, etc.) as vested within the authorities of individual federal agencies; and

 - Institutional Policy on Alcohol